cortexsystems/cortex-app-tutorial/README.md

 module.exports = main();
 ```

 The first thing apps should do is to listen to the `cortex-ready` event.
 The player will fire this event when the app is fully loaded.
-Cortex API will not be available before this event is received.
+The Cortex API will not be available before this event is received.
 ```javascript
 window.addEventListener('cortex-ready', function() {
   // Use Cortex API